 A widespread insurgency began in Hausa land.
 The insurgents were predominantly composed of an army of Fulanis and other Hausa peasants who had had enough of the oppression of their overlords.
 They grabbed the opportunity to free themselves from slavery and the illegal taxation to which they had been subjected for years.

 Worthy of note is that dan Fodio never personally led an army nor fought in a battle; his role was strictly spiritual and consultative.
 He left the army in the hands of his generals, including his brother, Abdullahi, and son, Mohammed Bello.

 By 1808, four years since the 1804 Sokoto Jihad began, almost all the Hausa rulers had been replaced by Fulani emirs who recognised and submitted to the supreme authority of Usman Dan Fodio.
-The cumulation of all the lands they had conquered and taken territory of, formed the famous Sokoto Caliphate.
+The cumulation of all the lands they had conquered and taken territory, formed the famous Sokoto Caliphate.

-In 1812, the leadership of the Sokoto Caliphate was divided between Abdullahi and Mohammed Bello, while dan Fodio stepped backed and retired into a secluded lifestyle where he continued teaching and writing but distanced from the political matters within the caliphate.
+In 1812, the leadership of the Sokoto Caliphate was divided between Abdullahi and Mohammed Bello, while dan Fodio stepped back and retired into a secluded lifestyle where he continued teaching and writing but distanced from the political matters within the caliphate.

 Why did the 1804 Sokoto Jihad Fail in Kanem-Bornu?